Azure/azure-sdk-for-net/sdk/keyvault/Azure.ResourceManager.KeyVault/README.md

-# Microsoft Azure Key Vault Management client library for .NET
+# Microsoft Azure Key Vault management client library for .NET

 Microsoft Azure Key Vault is one of several key management solutions in Azure, and helps solve the following problems: